daz4126/surge/README.md

 ```

 The key thing to remember is that the Surge object acts just like a regular object and is available in every action.

+** See the Stopwatch example below for this technique being used to keep track of whether the clock is ticking **

 # Examples